VasasA/unique_field/README.txt

  * Compatible with Drupal 7.x
  *
  * By Joe Turgeon [http://arithmetric.com]
- * Version 2009/11/17
+ * Version 2009/01/20
  * Licensed under the GPL version 2
  */

 The unique field module provides a way to require that specified fields or characteristics of a node are unique.
-This includes the node's title, author, language, and any CCK field.
+This includes the node's title, author, language, taxonomy terms, and other fields.

 Without this module, Drupal and CCK do not prevent multiple nodes from having the same title or the same value in a given field.